Join our mailing list.

 Let’s say you’re managing a 3-month content calendar for a client.
 Here’s how Asana supports you:

-1. Start with a template for blog planning.
+1. Start with a blog planning template.

 2. Create a task for each post: “Blog 1 – AI in Travel,” “Blog 2 – Content Tools for Freelancers,” and so on.